coreymunn3/adk-comic-strip-agent/README.md

 ## Other Agents

 This project also includes a simple `test_agent` that can provide the time and weather for New York.
 It serves as a basic example of an agent.

+## Continue Learning

+While developing I found this [masterclass](https://www.youtube.com/watch?v=P4VFL9nIaIA) by a youtube channel called aiwithbrandon to be very helpful and informative, and includes more instructions about setting up your environment and google account for api billing, which some may require.